AdvaithGS/AdvaithGS/README.md

 - 👋 Hi, I’m @AdvaithGS
-- 👀 I’m interested in astronomy,coding,physics,science, cryptography, and the list goes on.
+- 👀 I’m interested in astronomy,cryptography, quantum computing, audio signal processing and the list goes on.
 - 🌱 I’m currently learning a bit of c++
 - 💞️ I’m looking to collaborate on  anything!
 - 📫 Reach me at <a href = 'https://mailto:advaith.gs4@gmail.com'>advaith.gs4@gmail.com</a>,